Love Letters to Our Educators

 Stay strong.
 Stay healthy.
 And try to find a way to laugh, every single day!

-—Lora De Salvo, Curriculum Associate
+—Lora De Salvo, Senior Curriculum Associate

-It's not enough to describe this year as "unprecedented."
-It has been so much more than that, and your job put you smack in the middle of it all. iCivics has been watching and working as you caught the innumerable curveballs of 2020.
+It's not enough to describe this time as "unprecedented."
+It has been so much more than that, and your job put you smack in the middle of it all. iCivics has been watching and working as you caught the innumerable curveballs.
 I have seen your effort, and I have witnessed your greatness: the strength in your endless lesson planning, the grace in your adaptability to every classroom type, and the inspiration in your commitment to your students above all else.
 From someone who knows, one good teacher can make all the difference in the life of a student.
 As I look at the greatness of your work this year, I am filled with hope and gratitude that you are there to make that difference for so many students.
 All I can say is thank you, so I promise to say it often.

 —Molly Launceford, Curriculum Assistant

 As a recent graduate, I know that I owe everything to my teachers.
-I can say with certainty that your classrooms -- unusual as they are this year -- are filled with students who feel the same.
+I can say with certainty that your classrooms -- unusual as they are these past few years -- are filled with students who feel the same.
 To those of you teaching for the first time this year, I admire your fearlessness and perseverance.
 To veteran educators: I am in awe of your infinite reserves of energy and the way you inspire all of us to positively impact our communities.
 Thank you all for being role models for students like me, both in school and in life.
 You are our heroes and legends, and we owe you more than we could possibly articulate.